mimasala/M320_Java_Objektorientiert/README.md

 ## Project/implementation

-the classes User.java and Beatmap.java are Objects, which are used to store data.
+The classes User.java and Beatmap.java are Objects, which are used to store data.
-The class Menu.java is a class that is used to display the menu and get the user input.
+The class Menu.java is a class that is used to display the menu, and it contains the entire project flow.
 The class InputService.java is a class that is used to get the user input.
-The class Main.java is the main class that is used to run the program.
+The class Program.java is the main class that is used to initially run the program.

-Service classes are used to delegate tasks to other classes.

-I implemented some helper classes, which dont directly serve an object, but are used to delegate code to other classes.
+We implemented some helper classes, which don't directly serve an object, but are used to delegate code to other classes.
 These classes are:

-the OsuLog.java class is used to log certain texts to the console with colors.
+the OsuLog.java class is used to log certain texts to the console with colors. the ApiService.java class is used to get the data from the osu!search api. the FakerService.java class is used to generate fake user data. (because we couldn't find a user api )